AjinND/image-prompt-generator/README.md

 - Be specific about the subject and style you want
 - Combine different categories for more detailed results
 - Use the custom details field to add unique elements
+- The AI enhancement will add creative elements, but start with a good foundation
 - Experiment with different combinations to find what works best with your preferred AI image generator

 ## Project Structure